Brunch & Batter

 Espresso panna cotta in small glass jars with coffee beans and lemon rind twists.

-I have a confession.
-I HATE coffee.
-But, I love all the coffee-flavored things (I'm talking about you- coffee ice cream).
-My husband says those who don't like coffee, shouldn't be trusted.
-He may have a point, but I know dessert, and this is pretty darn good.
+I have a confession: I HATE coffee.
+But, coffee-flavored things?
+Yes please!
+Like drenching ice cream in coffee, that's more my jam.
+My husband insists people who don't like coffee can't be trusted.
+He may have a point.
+But I know dessert, and this is seriously good.

-But what really sets this dessert apart is its versatility.
-You can serve it on its own for a simple yet elegant finish to dinner or brunch, or dress it up with some fresh berries and whipped cream for something truly special.
+You can serve coffee panna cotta on its own for a simple yet elegant finish to dinner or brunch, or dress it up with some fresh berries and whipped cream for something truly special.

 What is panna cotta?